First Responders at the scene of an automobile accident

 • Many modern-day vehicles have a smart-key system that allows the vehicle to be started without a key in the ignition switch.

-The National Alternative Fuels Training Consortium‘s First Responder Safety Training features a suite of modern technology products and training for biofuel, gaseous fuel, hydrogen, and electric drive vehicles.
-Participants learn important information needed to safely respond to accidents involving these vehicles.
-These topics include key vehicle and fuel properties and characteristics, vehicle components, vehicle identification and recommended first responder procedures.
+NAFTC‘s First Responder Safety Training features a suite of training for biofuel, gaseous fuel, hydrogen, and electric drive vehicles.
+Topics include key vehicle and fuel properties and characteristics, vehicle components, vehicle identification, and recommended first responder procedures.